Calligula87/BG2V/README.md

 ### Menu Buttons
 they might require a second touch before entering the window.
 Please let me know if struggling.
 I got used to.

+### Inventory
+I cannot find a good solution for the moment.
+First selection of object is done through touch, then the stick to move and click X to release

 ## A small thought and AI disclaimer